Last update: Mai 2014

 Different methods are summarized under the term “research cloning” or “therapeutic cloning” such as cell nuclear transfer, the reprogramming of differentiated cells and embryo splitting.

 Using cell nuclear transfer (CNT) (see module Cell Nuclear Transfer) or somatic cell nuclear transfer (SCNT), the nucleus of any somatic cell is transferred into an egg cell whose nucleus has been removed.
 The nucleus can be isolated from practically any adult somatic cell of a donor.
-The egg cell gained by means of puncture from the ovaries of a donor after a special hormonal treatment is then being enucleated.
+The egg cell gained by means of puncture from the ovaries of a donor after a special hormonal treatment is then enucleated.
 The enucleation takes place using a micro pipette which sucks off the nucleus of the egg cell and substitutes it with the nucleus extracted from the somatic cell.
 The transfer of the new nucleus takes place through injecting the nucleus into the cytoplasm of the egg cell.
 The egg cell sends out impulses whose mode of action is so far unknown.
 These impulses bring about a reprogramming of the cell nucleus which causes the nucleus to lose its specialization.
-From its already differentiated state, the nucleus will be restored back to the state which enables the development of the embryo.
+This way the nucleus will be restored from its already differentiated state back to the state which enables the development of the embryo.

 Considering the genetic material contained in the nucleus, the cloned embryo is genetically identical with the donated nucleus.
 The Mitochondria, i.e. the cell components which serve the production of energy inside the cell, are derived from the egg cell.
 The clone developed as a result of the cell nuclear transfer is genetically almost completely identical with the donor of the transferred nucleus.
 A complete identity is only accomplished, when the donor of the nucleus and the donor of egg cell are genetically identical.

-The method of cell nuclear transfer gained recognition through the research results of the team of Ian Wilmut.
-The team succeeded in 1997 for the first time to produce and fully develop a mammal-embryo by means of transferring the nucleus of an adult somatic cell into an enucleated egg cell.
+The method of cell nuclear transfer gained recognition through the results of the team of Ian Wilmut's research team.
+The team succeeded in 1997 for the first time in producing and fully developing a mammal-embryo by means of transferring the nucleus of an adult somatic cell into an enucleated egg cell.
 The cloned sheep Dolly stands for the success of the research, yet also for the possibility of using the cloning technique for reproductive purposes which are ethically extremely controversial.

 With regard to the technical aspect, research cloning and cloning for reproductive purposes are not fundamentally different.
 However, it is decisive that the embryo in the case of research cloning is not implanted into the uterus in order to be born.
 Rather it gets destroyed in an early stage of the embryonic development (the blastocyst stage) (see module blastocyst stage) so that embryonic stem cells can be extracted and differentiated in vitro into specific cell types.
 It is not inappropriate to describe the approach as “therapeutic cloning”, since there is the hope that the cells which have become available can at the end be transferred again to the donor organism for therapeutic purposes.
 Currently, cloning is, however, mostly conducted for research purposes, if it’s legally permitted at all.